meker12/commerce-channels.en/help/channel-manager/overview.md

 ![[!DNL Channel Manager] extension Admin view](assets/channel-manager-home.png)

-Channel Manager supports Adobe Commerce or Magento Open Source sellers who want to sell on Walmart Marketplace.
+Channel Manager supports Adobe Commerce or Magento Open Source sellers who want to sell on [!DNL Walmart Marketplace].

 After you install and configure [!DNL Channel Manager], the [!DNL Commerce] Admin is extended so you can manage [!DNL Walmart Marketplace] sales operations seamlessly from your Commerce environment.

-* **Listing management**–Easily publish product listings by matching products from your Commerce catalog to existing Walmart Marketplace listings.
+* **Listing management**–Easily publish product listings by matching products from your [!DNL Commerce]catalog to existing [!DNL Walmart Marketplace] listings.

 * **Inventory management**–Items in the merchant’s marketplace seller account are automatically synchronized and updated from Commerce to ensure accurate inventory levels.